 The tears produced by the lacrimal gland drain through a small eyelid opening near the base of your nose, then into the tear duct.
 This passage can be narrow or blocked, resulting in tear overflow.
-In infants, there is commonly an obstructing membrane will eventually open by four months of age.
+In infants, there is commonly an obstructing membrane that will eventually open by four months of age.
 Massage of the tear duct may help push open the obstruction.
 Antibiotic drops may be used to treat the discharge and associated infection.
 If other therapies fail a probing of the tear duct may be performed in the office or in an operating room under anesthesia.
 If the nasolacrimal duct probing is done in the operating room, it is common to place a stent at the time of the procedure to reduce the reoccurrence.

 Eye Infections / “pink eye”:

 Headaches may be caused by a variety of eye diseases, including ocular inflammation, acute glaucoma, or convergence insufficiency which is a type of strabismus.
 These can be often treated with eye exercises.
 Headaches may be associated with visual symptoms, including blurred vision or seeing spots, even when there is no direct ocular cause.
-After confirming the absence of ocular disease, visual migraines may be managed by a primary care or neurologist in similar fashion as other migraine variants.
+After confirming the absence of ocular disease, visual migraines may be managed by primary care or neurologist in a similar fashion as other migraine variants.

-A chalazion or stye is basically a blocked oil gland, much like an pimple.
+A chalazion or stye is basically a blocked oil gland, much like a pimple.
 As in facial acne, one or more chalazia may present on one or multiple eyelids, but they are not contagious.
 Occasionally warm compresses may help heat the oil inside the eyelid to help it drain.
 If persistent, draining the cyst may be performed as an in-office or operating room procedure.